hasson/ai_resize_artboard/README.md

 Ai Resize Artboard
 ==================

-This script is based on the script shrinkABtoFitArt.jsx by Carlos Canto.
+This script is based on the script shrinkABtoFitArt_CS4.jsx by Carlos Canto.

 ## Description